openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

             DISPLAY "Found".
 ```

-The code above will search the list of name from an index of 1.
+The code above will search the list of names from an index of 1.
 If it found the content of PEOPLE-SEARCH-DATA, it will DISPLAY "Found", otherwise, it will DISPLAY "Not found".

-For a more complex use case, we can also use nested SEARCH statement.
-We will need to delimit each nested SEARCH statement with END-SEARCH.
+For a more complex use case, we can also use nested SEARCH statements.
+We will need to delimit each nested SEARCH statements with END-SEARCH.

 ### Binary search